2014 Program Plan

 - Supporting Academy-based publishing initiatives

-Enabling Strategies - SPARC will implement mechanisms for ensuring organizational stability and strength by:
+Organizational Capacity and Enabling Strategies.
+Given the significant expansion of SPARC's program areas and involvement in advocacy, SPARC will implement mechanisms for ensuring organizational stability and strength by:

-- Exploring opportunities to build internal capacity, via ongoing monitoring of dues structure, grant funding for program support, expanded partnership arrangements, etc.
+- Identifying and capitalizing on opportunities to build internal capacity, via ongoing monitoring of dues structure, grant funding for program support, expanded partnership arrangements, etc.